-[] x.
-Mental health consultation.
+🔲 x.
+Mental H ealth Consultation.
 Describe:

-[x] xi.
+xi.
 Other.
-Describe:

-DHS/DFD plans to use American Recovery Plan to continue supporting providers through grants to help stabilize the child care industry, so they may remain open and families have access to child care services.
+DHS/DFD plans to use ARP to continue supporting providers through grants to help stabilize the child care industry, so they may remain open and families have access to child care services.
 Additionally, DHS/DFD will review all recommendations provided, review data and assessment surveys, as well as obtain direct feedback from providers and stakeholders to determine what supports and resources are critically to help improve and expand quality slots for underserved areas and support family needs.
-Activities necessary to meet these goals include I operational expense grants, environmental landscape surveys, family and provider relief and quality supply building initiatives.
+Activities necessary to meet these goals include - operational expense grants, environmental landscape surveys, family and provider relief and quality supply building initiatives.